- Overview Dragon wall art for kids

 - Simple and reassuring stories for toddlers (protective dragon, imaginary friend)

-- More elaborate adventures for preschool and primary-age children
+- More elaborate adventures for preschool and elementary-age children

-- Introduction of mythological and symbolic elements for older kids
+- Introduction of mythological and symbolic elements for older children

-- Discussions on artistic and cultural aspects with preadolescents
+- Discussions of artistic and cultural aspects with preteens

-This evolutionary narrative richness gives dragon wall art a relational depth inaccessible to most children's decorations, creating a parent-child communication support that naturally renews itself over the years.
+This evolving narrative richness gives dragon wall art a relational depth inaccessible to most children's decorations, creating a parent-child communication support that naturally renews itself through the years.

 Managing emotional attachment to dragon wall art